RasmusBahbah/CARRA2/docs/Examples.rst

 **and then input the date in the carra2py.AVHRR() module**
     ``avhrr = carra2py.AVHRR("19940506")``

-How to download raw data
+How to get the raw data
 ------------------------

 **get the data in EPSG:4326 using the get_data() method**